ArduPilot/ardupilot_wiki/plane/source/docs/fixed-wing-faq.rst

 ----------------------------------------------

 It means the "Attitude Heading Reference System" is unhealthy.
 That is the software that determines the attitude of the aircraft.
-The most common cause is bad 3D accelerometer calibration when AHRS_EKF_USE is set to 1.
-Check your accelerometer calibration.
+Possible causes:

+- Accelerometer calibration
+- GPS has not acquired a good enough lock (#sats, HDOP, etc.)
+- EKF has not settled (tilt/yaw initialization, origin not set yet, variances, etc.).
+  **"EKF IMUx using GPS"** message will be displayed on ground control station when EKF is ready.

+.. note:: if no compass is enabled, the **"EKF IMUx using GPS"** message will be not be displayed until after flight begins, since EKF yaw alignment will not occur until sufficient ground speed is acquired for the GPS to provide a heading.
+This is normal in this situation.

 How do I reduce throttle oscillation in auto flight?
 ----------------------------------------------------